Clio Logo

 Automotive parking light, Car, Property, Vehicle

 Kansas City and the other exchange centers were essential to the film industry between the 1920s and the 1970s.
 Kansas City's central location in the country and its status as a major railroad transportation hub made it an ideal place to store and distribute films to Midwestern theaters.
 These were needed beginning in the 1920s, which is when the film industry took off.
-During that decade, approximately 800s films (including cartoons, newsreels, and media in addition to films) were made each year and this number continued to rise in the coming decades.
-All of this production generated vast amounts of films (the average film needed six to ten reels of film reels) that had to be stored somewhere and the exchange centers were the best locations.
-They were also places where films could be repaired.
+During that decade, nearly a thousand films were produced each year, a number that continued to rise in the coming decades.
+All of this production generated vast amounts of films as the average Hollywood movie needed six to ten reels of film reels, and all of these had to be stored at exchange centers, which were also places where films could be repaired.

 Metro-Goldwyn-Mayer Studios erected its building on Film Row between 1929 and 1930.
 Designed in the Art Deco style and built of brick, it had a capacity of 15,000 reels and also had a small theater.
 The studio owned the building until 1990.
 In 1992, the building was bought by a vacuum company that used it for storage.